-Local authorities may disregard pre-existing guidance to the extent that it is inconsistent with this guidance.
-This applies to pre-existing guidance issued under 5(1) of the Social Work (Scotland) Act 1968 and codes of practice published under section 274(1) of the Mental Health (Care and Treatment) (Scotland) Act 2003.
+While section 16 of the 2020 Act was in force, this guidance took precedence over older guidance.
+This applied to pre-existing guidance issued under 5(1) of the Social Work (Scotland) Act 1968 and codes of practice published under section 274(1) of the Mental Health (Care and Treatment) (Scotland) Act 2003.

-The existing guidance under section 5 of the 1968 Act which may be affected includes guidance about social care assessments for adults, carers and children.
+The existing guidance under section 5 of the 1968 Act which was affected includes guidance about social care assessments for adults, young carers and children.

 1.4 Overview of social care assessment provisions

-These sections of the 2020 Act will allow Local Authorities to dispense with particular assessment duties where complying would not be practical or would cause unnecessary delay in providing urgent care and support to people.
-The aim is to allow Local Authorities to focus their resources on meeting the most urgent needs, thereby protecting the lives of the most vulnerable members of society.
+Section 16 of the 2020 Act allowed Local Authorities to dispense with particular assessment duties where complying would not be practical or would cause unnecessary delay in providing urgent care and support to people.
+The aim to allow Local Authorities to focus their resources on meeting the most urgent needs, thereby protecting the lives of the most vulnerable members of society.

-When section 16 is in force, authorities are still obligated to do as much as they can to meet people's needs, with appropriate safeguarding measures in place.
+When section 16 was in force, authorities were still obligated to do as much as they can to meet people's needs, with appropriate safeguarding measures in place.

 1.5 Values and principles